 ‘I’m not someone who has left glittering gongs in my wake, nor have I led an intrepid or inspiring life.
 I don’t plan to blame my parents for my ineptitudes and failures.
 I consider myself to be a reasonably intelligent person, although some might say, I am delightfully vague.
 Either way, I’ve always been quite capable of cocking up my own life, without parental intervention or outside influence.’

 Sally Edmondson received her first writing accolade at the age of seven when she won a coveted Blue Peter badge for waxing lyrical about one of the Blue Peter dogs.

 Throughout her life to date, she has written on a freelance basis, while holding down a proper job.
 The most memorable proper jobs, which both brought on the waterworks when she left, were with the George Veterinary Group and her ‘dream job’ at Durrell.

-In 1998, she co-write her late stepfather’s autobiography, Brian Trubshaw – Test Pilot and assisted with his second book, Concorde – The Inside Story, in 2000.
+In 1998, she co-wrote her late stepfather’s autobiography, Brian Trubshaw – Test Pilot and assisted with his second book, Concorde – The Inside Story, in 2000.
 Both books were published by what was then Sutton Publishing, under the watchful eye of Jonathan Falconer.
 She is immensely proud to have been involved with both publications.